In this article, you will learn about the recommended workflow for using Pigeonhole Live to increase attendee engagement at your event.

 Set up your Pigeonhole

-Before you can start engaging event attendees, you will first have to set up the Pigeonhole for your event.
-In your Dashboard, define the event name and timezone as well as the Event Passcode, which your audience will use to access the Pigeonhole Live platform during the event.
+Before you can start engaging event attendees, go to your Workspace and set up the Pigeonhole for your event.
+Define the event name and timezone as well as the Event Passcode, which your audience will use to access the Pigeonhole Live platform during the event.

 Next, create sessions according to your event agenda.
 Pigeonhole Live offers 3 types of interactive sessions that you can use to engage attendees – Q&As, Polls and Surveys.
 Customise your agenda to best suit your needs by nesting sessions in other sessions and including non-interactive sessions such as welcome addresses and meal breaks.

 We have a section with step-by-step instructions dedicated to guide you through this setup process.

 Turn on Test Mode anytime before your first session goes live (determined by the start time) to conduct your technical run.
 Test Mode allows you to test your set-up before the event, allowing you to post test data via the Audience Web App, check out the display on the Projector Panel, and practise using the Moderator and Admin Panels to manage responses.